taqihaider110/Rahnuma-/README.md

 ## RAHNUMA

-Rahnuma is a Flask web application for navigating through different pages, with user authentication and session management.
+**"REHNUMA"** is a web application developed using HTML, CSS, Python, Flask, and Jinja.
+It allows users to navigate between pages, log in and out, and manage sessions.
+Python handles the backend functionality, while HTML, CSS, and Jinja are used for frontend design and templating.

 ## Features